skycream/blog/docs/vue/README.md

 You can find tutorials and walkthroughs related to [Vue](https://vuejs.org/) here.

-The starting project structure for these tutorials is as follow:

-`vue create vue-demo`
+I start the project with `vue create vue-demo`.

 - **Vue CLI v3.0.0-rc.5**
 - Please pick a preset: **Manually select features**